-19. The success of Plaintiff's brand has resulted in its counterfeiting.
-Plaintiff has identified numerous online marketplace accounts and marketplace listings on platforms such as iOffer, eBay, Amazon, Printerval and Temu, including the Defendants' Internet Stores, which were offering for sale, selling, and importing counterfeit products to consumers in this Judicial District and throughout the United States.
+14. The success of Plaintiff's brand has resulted in its counterfeiting.
+Plaintiff has identified numerous Online Marketplace Accounts and marketplace listings on platforms such as Fruugo, Amazon and Temu, including the Defendants' Internet Stores, which were offering for sale, selling, and importing counterfeit products to consumers in this Judicial District and throughout the United States.
 Defendants have persisted in creating the Defendants' Internet Stores.
 Internet websites like the Defendant Internet Stores are estimated to receive tens of millions of visits per year and generate over \$135 billion in annual online sales.
 According to an intellectual property rights seizures statistics report issued by Homeland Security, the manufacturer's suggested retail price (MSRP) of goods seized by the U.S. government in 2013 was over \$1.74 billion, up from \$1.26 billion in 2012.
 Internet websites like the Defendants' Internet Stores are also estimated to contribute to tens of thousands of lost jobs for legitimate businesses and broader economic damages such as lost tax revenue.

-20. Upon information and belief, Defendants facilitate sales by designing the Defendants' Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine products.
-Many of the Defendants' Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards and eBay, Amazon, Printerval and Temu.
+15. Upon information and belief, Defendants facilitate sales by designing the Defendants' Internet Stores so that they appear to unknowing consumers to be authorized online retailers, outlet stores, or wholesalers selling genuine products.
+Many of the Defendants' Internet Stores look sophisticated and accept payment in U.S. dollars via credit cards and Fruugo, Amazon and Temu.
 Defendants' Internet Stores often include images and design elements that make it very difficult for consumers to distinguish such counterfeit sites from an authorized website.
 Defendants further perpetuate the illusion of legitimacy by offering "live 24/7" customer service and using indicia of authenticity and security that consumers have come to associate with authorized retailers, including the McAfee® Security, VeriSign®, Visa®, MasterCard®, and PayPal® logos.

-21. Plaintiff has not licensed nor authorized Defendants to use its Trademarks and/or Copyrights, and none of the Defendants are authorized retailers of its genuine products.
+16. Plaintiff has not licensed nor authorized Defendants to use its Trademarks and none of the Defendants are authorized retailers of its genuine products.

-22. Upon information and belief, Defendants deceive unknowing consumers by using Plaintiff's Trademarks and Copyrights without authorization within the content, text, and/or meta tags of their websites to attract various search engines looking for websites relevant to consumer searches for Plaintiff's products.
-Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the
+17. Upon information and belief, Defendants deceive unknowing consumers by using Plaintiff's Trademarks without authorization within the content, text, and/or meta tags of their websites to attract various search engines looking for websites relevant to consumer searches for

-Defendants' Internet Stores listings show up at or near the top of relevant search results and misdirect consumers searching for Plaintiff's genuine products.
-Further, Defendants utilize similar illegitimate SEO tactics to propel new online marketplace accounts to the top of search results after others are shut down.
-As such, Plaintiff seeks to disable Defendant Internet Stores through which their counterfeit products are sold.
+Plaintiff's products.
+Additionally, upon information and belief, Defendants use other unauthorized search engine optimization (SEO) tactics and social media spamming so that the Defendants' Internet Stores listings show up at or near the top of relevant search results and misdirect consumers searching for Plaintiff's genuine products.
+Further, Defendants utilize similar illegitimate SEO tactics to propel new Online Marketplace Accounts to the top of search results after others are shut down.
+As such, Plaintiff seeks to disable Internet Stores owned by Defendants through which their counterfeit products are sold.

-23. Defendants go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Internet Stores.
-For example, many of Defendants' names and physical addresses used to register the online marketplace accounts are incomplete, contain randomly typed letters, or fail to include cities or states.
-Other online marketplace accounts use privacy services that conceal the owners' identity and contact information.
-Upon information and belief, some of the tactics used by the Defendants to conceal their identities and the scope and interworking of their counterfeit operations to avoid being shut down include regularly creating new websites and online marketplace accounts on various platforms using the identities listed in the Schedule A to the Complaint, as well as other fictitious names and addresses.
+18. Defendants go to great lengths to conceal their identities and often use multiple fictitious names and addresses to register and operate their massive network of Internet Stores.
+For example, many of Defendants' names and physical addresses used to register their Online Marketplace Accounts are incomplete, contain randomly typed letters, or fail to include cities or states.
+Other Online Marketplace Accounts use privacy services that conceal the owners' identity and contact information.
+Upon information and belief, some of the tactics used by the Defendants to conceal their identities and the scope and interworking of their counterfeit operations to avoid being shut down include regularly creating new websites and Online Marketplace Accounts on various platforms using the identities listed in Schedule A, as well as other fictitious names and addresses.